Skip to main content

 • Use a table lamp or leave the hall light on for ambient light

-This is entirely your preference:
+For sound, this is entirely your preference:

-• Silence — many clients prefer quiet so they can fully disconnect
+• Silence: many clients prefer quiet so they can fully disconnect

-• Your own music — play whatever helps you relax.
-Soft acoustic, classical, lo-fi, nature sounds — it's your space
+• Your own music: play whatever helps you relax.
+Soft acoustic, classical, lo-fi, nature sounds, it's your space

-• Nothing specific — I don't play music on a speaker, so the default is a quiet room
+• Nothing specific: I don't play music on a speaker, so the default is a quiet room

 I'd suggest avoiding television or talk radio, as spoken content tends to keep your mind engaged rather than letting it rest.